RaceDayQuads v. FAA: Public opinions

-The drone community has been generally against the provisions Brennan and RaceDayQuads are fighting.
+The drone community has been generally against the provisions that Brennan and RaceDayQuads are fighting.
 YouTube drone commentator 51 Drones heavily criticized the transmission of a drone pilot's location to "anyone with a cell phone", stating that educating law enforcement on drone regulations would be a major challenge, and that the usage of "community outreach" to combat members of the population against the operation of drones would be severely ineffective against those wishing to track down, harass, and rob drone operators.

 Additional articles and research institutions also provided stark opposition to remote ID's requirement for drone operators to transmit control station location; the Consumer Technology Association, through Digital Privacy News, released surveys which revealed 90% of those surveyed were uncomfortable with control station location transmission, and that 40% of respondents would be less inclined to buy a drone per these requirements.
 Ryan Latourette, a director at Great Lakes Drone Co in Michigan, additionally blasted Remote ID's disregard for privacy and prioritization for complete transparency and how "anyone at all with a cell phone" could determine where a drone operator is and what drone they are flying.
 Jeramie Scott from the Electronic Privacy Information Center commented while businesses might still attempt to collect information about actively-flying drones, the FAA has barely cared about the privacy implications of drones in the national airspace.

 In contrast to many hobbyists, WhiteFox, a California-based company specializing in airspace security, praised the remote ID rule in January 2021.
 WhiteFox claims that remote ID will open up drone operations beyond visual line of sight and will assist authorities in regulating drone activity.
 Chinese drone manufacturer DJI also supported the final rule, stating it has long supported rules that would serve the whole drone industry.